Witiko/doctoral-thesis/main.md

 #### Results

-At ARQMath-1, we showed that MIRMU-SCM was more accurate than any other individual information retrieval system from our MIRMU team, including MIaS from the European digital mathematical library, which is based on the hard vector space model and does not use token embeddings.
+At ARQMath-1, we showed that *MIRMU-SCM* was more accurate than any other individual information retrieval system from our MIRMU team, including MIaS from the European digital mathematical library, which is based on the hard vector space model and does not use token embeddings.
 This shows that using joint token embeddings of text and math from subword language models improves accuracy on math information retrieval.
-We also showed that MIRMU-SCM was among the top three most accurate primary systems in the competition.
+We also showed that *MIRMU-SCM* was among the top three most accurate primary systems in the competition.
-MIRMU-CompuBERT suffered from a lack of accurate training data and failed to reach accuracy that would be significantly better than zero at ARQMath-1.
+*MIRMU-CompuBERT* suffered from a lack of accurate training data and failed to reach accuracy that would be significantly better than zero at ARQMath-1.

-At ARQMath-2, we showed that with accurate training data, MIRMU-CompuBERT was more accurate than MIRMU-SCM. @mansouri2021dprl [Section 3] also used sentence embeddings of the Sentence BERT in their math information retrieval system, which was the second most accurate system in the competition.
+At ARQMath-2, we showed that with accurate training data, *MIRMU-CompuBERT* was more accurate than *MIRMU-SCM*. @mansouri2021dprl [Section 3] also used sentence embeddings of the Sentence BERT in two of their three math information retrieval systems (*DPRL-RRF* and *DPRL-QASim*) and achieved the second and third best accuracies in the competition.
 This shows that using joint sentence embeddings of text and math from deep neural network language models is well-motivated and improved accuracy on math information retrieval.

 #### Reproducibility